Why do millets taste bitter, especially Little Millet?

 • How to remove saponin from Quinoa?

-To remove saponin from quinoa, follow these steps: Rinse the quinoa: Place it in a fine-mesh strainer and rinse it thoroughly under cold, running water.
+To remove saponin from Quinoa, follow these steps: Rinse The Quinoa: Place it in a fine-mesh strainer and rinse it thoroughly under cold, running water.
 Use your hands to gently rub the grains together, ensuring all surfaces are washed.
-Soak the ...
+Soak The ...